Joseph Tydings, former US senator from Maryland, dies at 90

 WASHINGTON — A champion of liberal causes and public service, former U.S. Sen. Joseph D. Tydings has died at 90.

+Gov. Larry Hogan mourned Tydings’ death Monday in a statement praising his corruption prosecutions and ordered flags lowered in his honor.

-News outlets report the Maryland Democrat died of cancer Monday in Washington, surrounded by his family and cloaked in a blanket bearing the name of his alma mater, the University of Maryland.
+News outlets report the Maryland Democrat died of cancer in Washington.
+Daughter Mary Tydings says he was surrounded by family and cloaked in a University of Maryland blanket.

 Born in North Carolina, Tydings was adopted by his stepfather, U.S. Sen. Millard Tydings of Maryland.
-He served in one of the Army’s last horse platoons during the postwar occupation of Germany before college.
+He served in one of the Army’s last horse platoons during the postwar occupation of Germany.

-At President John F. Kennedy’s urging, the federal prosecutor launched a senate bid in 1963.
-During his single term, from 1965 to 1971, he opposed the Vietnam War and advocated for gun control and civil rights.
+At President John F. Kennedy’s urging, the federal prosecutor launched a Senate bid in 1963.
+During his single term, he opposed the Vietnam War and advocated for gun control and civil rights.

-Gov. Larry Hogan praised Tydings’ record of prosecutions against public corruption, ordering flags lowered for his internment.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.